eggman89/Music_Reco_With_Spark/README.md

 (RecoEngine.scala)

-2)Given a set of songs and it's attributes (i.e tempo, energy, dancablity, time signature and key ) , can we predict the tag for new songs(e.g. Classic Rock, Pop etc..)?
+2)Given a set of songs and it's attributes (i.e tempo, energy, dancablity, time signature,key and 12 timbre features(avg timbre and var timbre) ) , can we predict the tag for new songs(e.g. Pop_Rock, Electronica etc..)?
 (tagGenerator.scala)

+Currently we are able to achieve an accuracy of 70%.

-The dataset has beenn aquired from MillionSongDataset, LastFM and echonest APIs.
+The dataset has beenn acquired from MillionSongDataset, LastFM and echonest APIs.

 More details would be added soon.

-->Implemented hybrid of Collaborative filtering and Content-based recommendation using Mllib(logistic regression) .
+->Implemented hybrid of Collaborative filtering and Content-based recommendation using Mllib(logistic regression) for a detailed personalised reccomendation .
-->Implemented automatic tag generation(using logistic regression, Random Forest, Naive Bayes and Decision tree) for new songs based on historical data
+->Implemented automatic tag generation(using logistic regression, Random Forest, Naive Bayes and Decision tree) for new songs based on it's attributes.
 ->Provides the prediction accuracy and time taken by all the four algorithms.

-The cleaned and parsed data can be downloaded from here: https://drive.google.com/a/ncsu.edu/folderview?id=0B5_HzOkbztHuMkptSzJidzl1c1k&usp=sharing
+The cleaned and parsed data required for this project can be downloaded from here: https://drive.google.com/a/ncsu.edu/folderview?id=0B5_HzOkbztHuMkptSzJidzl1c1k&usp=sharing

 The architecture is as follows: